huntercodexs/codexstester/data/en/EN-RELEASE_1.0.5.md

-# Languages
+# Language

-- <a href="../pt-br/RELEASE_1.0.5.md">Portuguese Brazil (pt-br)</a>
+- <a href="../pt-br/RELEASE_1.0.5.md">Portugues Brazil (pt-br)</a>
-- English
+- English (en)

-# Pre Requisitos
+# Pre Requisites

 - MVC Concept
 - Maven Project 4.0.0
 - Spring Boot 2.0.1.RELEASE
 - Java Version 1.8 (jdk1.8.0_212)

-> see more details in the pom.xml file of this project
+> see more details in this project's pom.xml file

 # HTTP status code

 This project offers all http codes for REST request handling, for more details of the Status Code at requests.
-See more details about HTTP STATUS CODE at
+See more details about HTTP STATUS CODE at https://developer.mozilla.org/en-US/docs/Web/HTTP/Status